 Don’t micromanage the timeline.
-We do need the order of events but not necessarily the exact time for each.
+Ask your vendors for the preferred order of events but not necessarily the exact time for each.

-If there are older guests, try not to sit them close or right in front of the speaker(s).
+If there are older guests, try not to sit them close or right in front of the DJ or speakers.

 If you have dance floor lighting, keep in mind that a darker is better.
 Use dimmers for chandeliers, cafe lighting, etc.

 You always want to leave the guests wanting more.
 It’s not your responsibility to entertain guests until 2 am.
 Don't drag out a party until 10 people are left.

-When picking your music, you don’t have to overdo it.
-Pick 20 or so songs you like and a few you don’t, and let us fill in from there.
+When picking your music for dancing, you don’t have to overdo it.
+Pick around 20 songs and artists you like and a few you don’t, and let us fill in from there.
 Mention a genre or two, or decade or two.